maxadamo/vault-secrets-shuffle/README.md

 not tested with self-signed certificate

+while we could use a KV v1, this is not very safe with bulk action.

-we depends on the following issues (meaning that you can store keys on Vault, but you can't use them effectively):
+Hence we depends on the following issues to use the KV v2 (which means that you can store keys on a v2 Vault backend, but you can't use them effectively from hiera):

 - [petems/petems-hiera_vault#23](petems/petems-hiera_vault#23)
 - [hashicorp/vault-ruby#194](hashicorp/vault-ruby#194)
 - [hashicorp/vault-ruby#195](hashicorp/vault-ruby#195)
 - [hashicorp/vault-ruby#196](hashicorp/vault-ruby#196)

-I could easily allow usage of KV V1, but it's so much unsafe for a bulk action that doesn't make any sense